Lake · Swimming · Views · Wildflowers

 Exceptionally popular, and for good reason.
 This is one of the easier ways to enjoy a high alpine lake, beautiful forest, and good sense of the Indian Peaks Wilderness.
 It's popular, so expect company.

 Trailhead parking is extremely limited, and there are no good alternatives when it's full.
-Take the free shuttle from the Nederland Park and Ride (just west of downtown).
+Take the free shuttle from the Nederland High School.
 Use this parking symbol to navigate to the Park and Ride

 Excellent altitude training without the dangers (lightning, ankle-twisting scree) found on the higher alpine trails nearby.